Can a buyer back out of a contract? If so, what options does the seller have?

 - Common reasons for buyers to back out include issues revealed during a home inspection and problems with financing.

-- Having a backup offer in place can help soften the blow in case a deal falls through.
+- For the seller, having a backup offer in place can be useful in case a deal falls through.

-There are two main phases of the sale process during which a buyer might decide to back out of the deal.
+Yes, it’s possible.
+There are two main phases of the sale process during which a buyer might decide to back out of a home purchase:

 Backing out after signing the contract

-A homebuyer can back out of a purchase even after a purchase and sale agreement has been signed.
-The ramifications of a buyer opting to walk away vary based on how the contract is written and the reason for backing out.
+A homebuyer can walk away from the deal even after a purchase and sale agreement has been signed.
+The ramifications will vary based on how the contract is written and the reason for backing out.

 For example, it’s perfectly legal for a buyer to back out of a signed contract if the contract included contingencies that were not met.
 Contingencies outline specific conditions that must be fulfilled in order for the deal to be closed.
 Typical contingencies are often based around home appraisal, home inspection, sale of a prior home and financing — that is, getting approved for a mortgage.